donglgcn/EasyEdit/README.md

 </div>

 ## Overview
 This repo is based on an earlier version of EasyEdit.
-We edit the evaluation code and add our method.
+We revised the evaluation code and added our method.

 ![](figs/overview.png)